iamwrm/py_gui/Readme.md

 # Scheduling Algorithms Visualization Tool

+## Get started
+	To run the app, first install all required python packages and then `python3 a.py`

 ## What is scheduling algorithms?

 > In [computing](https://en.wikipedia.org/wiki/Computing), **scheduling** is the method by which work is assigned to resources that complete the work.
 The work may be virtual computation elements such as [threads](https://en.wikipedia.org/wiki/Thread_(computer_science)), [processes](https://en.wikipedia.org/wiki/Process_(computing)) or data [flows](https://en.wikipedia.org/wiki/Flow_(computer_networking)), which are in turn scheduled onto hardware resources such as [processors](https://en.wikipedia.org/wiki/Central_processing_unit), [network links](https://en.wikipedia.org/wiki/Telecommunications_link) or [expansion cards](https://en.wikipedia.org/wiki/Expansion_card).